thoeltig/CodingChallenge.1BRC/FileReadAndWritePerformanceTests.md

 - Has an internal buffer which holds the bytes.
 If the buffer is full it is written to the file system cache.
 	- This can be forced by calling _FileStream.Flush_.
 This is also called when disposing the _FileStream_.
 - The file system writes the data lazily to disk depending on the hard disk write speed.
 - Reading the bytes is similiar.
-Depending on the access type more or less is cached by the file systen which in turn allows for faster sequential paging through the data or faster access at random positions.
+Depending on the _FileOption_ more or less is cached by the file systen which in turn allows for faster sequential paging through the data or faster access at random positions.
 - Read & write have a couple of options which can be added when calling the methods.
 For this case the following are interesting:
 	- _FileOptions.None_ will pass no additional access flags to the file system.
 So it will try to guess the optimal cache size depending on the access pattern.
 	- _FileOptions.RandomAccess_ will cache less because it expects the file to be accessed at random positions by multiple applications.